 - PHP supports various databases like MS-Access, MySQL, and SQLite etc.

 - No need to pay anything for PHP

-- PHP can be downloded directly from http://php.net website.
+- PHP can be downloaded directly from the http://php.net website.

-- PHP syntax like basic C – language.
+- PHP syntax is like basic C language.
 It is easy to learn.